mongodb/docs/source/reference/replica-configuration.rst

    **Type**: :term:`JSON`

-   Defines the names and combination of :js:data:`tags <members[n].tags>` for use by the application layer to guarantee :term:`write propagation` to database using the :dbcommand:`getLastError` command to provide :term:`data center awareness`.
+   Defines the names and combination of :js:data:`tags
+   <members[n].tags>` for use by the application layer to guarantee
+   :term:`write concern` to database using the :dbcommand:`getLastError` command to provide :term:`data center awareness`.

 .. _replica-set-reconfiguration-usage: